-- Has an existing prescription for a drug that treats the same minor ailment that could otherwise be filled, adapted, or extended according to the pharmacist's scope (e.g., dose is incorrect, no refills remain, etc.); or - Has a prescription written by another prescriber that requires further verification and/or consultation (e.g., drug shortage), and the prescriber can be contacted.
+- Has an existing prescription for a drug that treats the same minor ailment that could otherwise be filled, adapted, or extended according to the pharmacist's scope (e.g., dose is incorrect, no refills remain, etc.), if doing so would be appropriate based on the professional judgement of the pharmacist.
+For example, if a patient has a standing prescription for a certain condition (e.g., PPI for GERD, corticosteroid nasal spray for allergic rhinitis, etc.) and has run out of refills, then it may be more appropriate to extend their prescription and a minor ailment assessment may not be necessary.
+However, a patient with a prescription for a UTI from 7 months ago may benefit from a minor ailment assessment; OR - Has a prescription written by another prescriber that requires further verification and/or consultation (e.g., drug shortage), and a resolution with the prescriber can be obtained in a timely manner (e.g., that wouldn't result in a significant delay in therapy or other unintended consequences).